 Users go to Dashboard at gsuite.google.com/dashboard.

 In the Your apps section, users can open their installed apps.
 G Suite core services are listed first, then other apps in alphabetical order.
-Users can’t hide an app or change the order of apps.

 The Approved apps section shows the G Suite Marketplace apps you approved for all users to install themselves.